deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 The vectorization code to capture context is already written, allowing us to concentrate on the high-level logic of word vectors matched to sub-contexts, and then on benchmarking the accuracy of our models.

-Before we do a deeper dive into these approaches, we'll have to explain and define some terms used in the rest of the tutorial.
+Before we do a deeper dive into these approaches, we'll have to define and explain some terms.

 ### Bag of Words (BoW)